TodoWorld/bazzite-ai/README.md

 # Bazzite AI

-This project creates a customized Bazzite GDX image with a downgraded kernel (6.13.7-107) to support ROCm on AMD hardware.
+This project creates a customized Bazzite GDX image to support ROCm on AMD hardware.

 ## Contents